 Prepare ahead of time.
 During your better moments, set up crutches to help you navigate depression should it happen again in the future.
 Here are some ideas you can do in advance.

-- pre-determined and spelled-out routines
+- Written routines

-- templates for work/school to make sure you don’t forget things
+- Templates for work/school to make sure you don’t forget things

-- a list of what you need before you leave the house each day
+- A list of what you need before you leave the house each day

-- frozen meals or gift cards to restaurants
+- Frozen meals or gift cards to restaurants

-- an MP-3 or i-pod set up with your favorite music and guided meditation
+- An MP-3 or i-pod set up with your favorite music and guided meditation

-- a box at the bedside filled with puzzles, comics, beautiful artwork, and other stuff to cheer you up
+- A box at the bedside filled with puzzles, comics, beautiful artwork, and other stuff to cheer you up

-- clothes prepared ahead of time
+- Clothes prepared ahead of time